ARSadri/RobustGaussianFittingLibrary/README.md

 * __RobustGausFitLibPy__: In this file, you can find the basic funciton of robust gaussian fitting which include:
 	* MSSEPy : Given set of residuals, it find the scale of a gaussian
 	* RobustSingleGaussianVecPy : Given a vector, it finds average and standard deviation of the gaussian.
-	* RobustSingleGaussianTensorPy : Given a tensor of size N_frames, N_rows, N_clms, it finds the gaussian mean and std for each pixel in N_rows and N_clms.
+	* RobustSingleGaussianTensorPy : Given a tensor of size n_Frames, n_Rows, n_Clms, it finds the gaussian mean and std for each pixel in N_rows and N_clms.
 	* RobustAlgebraicLineFittingPy : Given vectors X and Y, it finds three parameters describing a line by slope, intercept and scale of noise.
 	* RobustAlgebraicLineFittingTensorPy : Given a tensor, it fits a line for each pixel
 	* RobustAlgebraicPlaneFittingPy : Given an image, returns four parameters of a fit planethe
 	* RMGImagePy : Given an image returns the mean and std of background at each pixel.
-	* RSGImage_by_Image_TensorPy : Given a tensor of images N_f x N_r x N_c, returns the background mean and std for each pixel for each frame in N_f.
+	* RSGImage_by_Image_TensorPy : Given a tensor of images n_F x n_R x n_C, returns the background mean and std for each pixel for each frame in n_F.

 * __RobustGausFitLibMultiprocPy__: In this file, there are two important funcitons:
 	* RobustSingleGaussiansTensorPy_MultiProc : Does RobustSingleGaussianTensorPy using multiprocessing over segmented Tensor